abilandz/PH8124/Lecture_3/Lecture_3.md

 ### 2. Positional parameters <a name="positional_parameters"></a>

 Let us now see how you can pass some arguments to your script at execution.
 This would then clearly allow you much more freedom and power, as nothing really needs to be hardcoded in the script body.
-This is achieved via the so-called _positional parameters_ (sometimes also called _script arguments_).
+This is achieved via the so-called _positional parameters_ (sometimes also-called _script arguments_).

 **Example:** We want to develop a script, let's say _favorite.sh_ which takes two arguments, the first one is interpreted as a name of collider, the second as the name of collaboration, and it shall just print someting like:
 ```bash